tarakanbg/vaccbih_sct_files/README.md

 * Stand markings for all major stands or minor stands can be optionally displayed or hidden independent on the ground layout (Display Options > GEO > LQSA Minor Stands, LQSA Major Stands)
 * The taxiway letters are now displayed ON the taxiways and not next to them
+* Adjusted the shape of the final segment of the KEB 18 DME Arc to now longer deviate from the extended runway centerline
 * minor adjustements to LQSA station data